 Wi-Fi at Hotels and Ryokans

-As you might expect, most hotels in Japan do in fact offer Wi-Fi.
-Similarly, most ryokans (traditional inns) also offer Wi-Fi for their guests, though this is not always the case – particularly in remote areas of Japan.
+Along with major airports, most hotels in Japan do in fact offer Wi-Fi.
+Similarly, most ryokans (traditional inns) also offer Wi-Fi for their guests, though this is not always the case — particularly in remote areas of Japan.
+You’ll also find that even when ryokans or rural hotels do have Wi-Fi, the signal is often not the strongest, or it may be limited to public areas rather than guest rooms.

 But even if you have an internet connection while at your accommodations, what about when you’re out exploring?
 As alluded to above, trying to get connected when you’re out and about — even in major cities like Tokyo and Kyoto — can be downright frustrating.